 I conquer myself as the crown jewel of the kingdom; therefore, I am.

-Erica Allanigue, 17, grew up juggling two jobs as a student in the mortal world and an empress living in medieval castles.
-When she is off-duty as a student and empress, you will often see her writing stories and poems and reading fiction and sacred prose in a café alongside her signature matcha green tea.
-She aspires to become a best-selling author of dark contemporary fantasy, which is also her favourite novel genre.
+Tris Allanigue, 17, grew up juggling two jobs as a student in the mortal world and an empress living in medieval castles.
+When she is off-duty as a student and empress, you will often see her writing and reading stories in a café alongside her signature matcha green tea.
+She aspires to become a best-selling author of contemporary fantasy, which is also her favourite novel genre.

 As used in the Bible, “faith” involves firm belief based on solid evidence.
 Someone who has faith in God is confident that He will fulfill all of His promises.